kindelia/Kindelia/WHITEBOOK.md

 Normalization
 -------------

-Kindelia expressions are evaluated by the HVM, a functional virtual machine.
+K-Chan expressions are evaluated by the HVM, a functional virtual machine.
 The primitive operations in that machine are called rewrite rules, and they include beta reduction (lambda application), pattern-matching, numeric operators, and primitives for cloning and erasing data.
 All these operations are